Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological

-In this work specifically, we consider both chiral $SU(2)_1$ and $SU(2)_2$ WZW theories, and we account for special features appearing in the half-integer spin sector of the $SU(2)_2$ theory.
-As compared to the quantum Hall states mentioned above, global $SU(2)$ symmetry turns out to strongly constrain the number of parameters that can be responsible for the splittings.
+In this work specifically, we consider chiral spin liquids described by (chiral) $\rm{SU}(2)_1$ and $\rm{SU}(2)_2$ Chern-Simons theories, and indeed we account for special features appearing in the entanglement spectrum of the half-integer spin sector of the $\rm{SU}(2)_2$ theory, stressing in particular the importance of fractional conservation laws\cite{Cardy2016} in understanding that entanglement spectrum.
+As compared to the quantum Hall states mentioned above, global $\rm{SU}(2)$ symmetry turns out to strongly constrain the number of parameters that can be responsible for the splittings.
 We additionally consider the effect of a discrete symmetry, the composition of spatial reflection and time reversal ($\mathcal{RT}$), which further constrains the number of parameters responsible for the splittings in some cases.